Flame442/FlameCogs/README.md

 **`[p]battleshipset <argument>`**
 Config options for batteship.
-This command is only usable by the guild owner and bot owner.
+This command is only usable by the server owner and bot owner.

 **`[p]battleshipset extra [value]`**
 Set if an extra shot should be given after a hit.
 Defaults to `True`.
-This command is only usable by the guild owner and bot owner.
+This command is only usable by the server owner and bot owner.
 This value is server specific.

 **`[p]battleshipset mention [value]`**
 Set if players should be mentioned when their turn begins.
 Defaults to `True`.
-This command is only usable by the guild owner and bot owner.
+This command is only usable by the server owner and bot owner.
 This value is server specific.

 ## Deepfry